Integrability, susy $SU(2)$ matter gauge theories and black holes

-Besides, we remark that these gauge-integrability identifications holds as they are written only in a restricted strip of of the complex $\th$ plane: $\Im \th<\pi/3$ and $\Im \th < \pi/2 $ for the $N_f=1$ and $N_f=2$ theory.
-Beyond such strips the gauge TBAs~\eqref{ga-TBA}~\eqref{TBA2} needs analytic continuation (of its solution) since poles of the kernels are found on the $\th'$ integrating axis.
-A modification of TBAs equation as usually done in integrability by adding the residue is possible, but then the $Y$s no longer identifies with the gauge periods: in factthe former are entire functions while the latter are not~\cite{DestriDeVega:1997,CecottiDelZotto:2014,ItoMarinoShu:2018}.
-A similar singular behaviour is found using the $y$ integral definition of gauge periods as explained in appendix~\ref{appProof}.
+We conclude this section with some observations.
+The RHS of \eqref{gauint1} and~\eqref{gauint2} are expressions for a $N_f=1,2$ SW exact central charge.
+As explained in appendix~\ref{appProof} by considering different particles in the spectrum, different relations could be found (like those for the $N_f=0$ and $N_f=1$ theory in~\cite{GrassiGuMarino,GrassiHaoNeitzke:2021}).
+Besides, we remark that these gauge-integrability identifications hold as they are written only in a restricted strip of of the complex $\th$ plane: $\Im \th<\pi/3$ and $\Im \th < \pi/2 $ for the $N_f=1$ and $N_f=2$ theory.
+Beyond such strips the gauge TBAs~\eqref{ga-TBA}~\eqref{ga-TBA2} requires analytic continuation (of its solution) since poles of the kernels are found on the $\th'$ integrating axis.
+A modification of TBA equations, as usually done in integrability by adding the residue, is possible, but then the $Y$s no longer identifies with the gauge periods: in fact the former are entire functions while the latter are not~\cite{Fioravanti-DDV-1996,DestriDeVega:1997,CecottiDelZotto:2014,ItoMarinoShu:2018}.
+A similar singular behaviour is found using the $y$ integral definition of gauge periods, as explained in appendix~\ref{appProof}.
 This is a manifestation of the so-called wall-crossing phenomenon, whereby the spectrum of SW theory changes and therefore a fundamental change in its relation to integrability is to be expected.
-We hope to investigate further and write more on this issue in the future.
+We hope to investigate further on this issue in the future.